PerthAerospaceStudentTeam/Onboarding/2. Avionics Onboarding/2.2 Buck Converter PCB/readme.md

 🐔 **TASK 1:** Find a suitable buck converter IC to meet the following requirements:
 - Input voltage > 11V
 - Output voltage 3.3V or 5V (or both if you wanna go for a dual output buck)
-- Greater than 3A output
+- Greater than 2A output
 - Less than $10 per chip
 - Smaller number of parts e.g. capacitors, pins
 - Low quiescent current
+*Hint: check the datasheets!*

 ## Making a Schematic
 🐔 **TASK 2**: First we need to import the buck converter IC you selected.
 You can import the Buck Converter using the [Alitum Library Loader](https://www.samacsys.com/altium-designer-library-instructions/) and putting in the part number.
+It should pop up in the bottom left corner after importing.

 ### Reading the Datasheet
 To make the schematic, we need to know how the IC works, and what is required for it to work.
-This is where the datasheet comes in.
+This is where the datasheet is useful.
+A components datasheet contains all information you should need to know to operate the component.
 You should read through it, and pay close attention to the pin configuration, specifications, detailed description (for understanding internal circuitry), and Application and Implementation.

 You can find what is needed for the IC to function through reading the Typical Application Section.
 This is an example for a buck-boost converter but should be similar.